DigitalDarr/DigitalDarr/README.md

 🌚 Heyyy, I'm Darr!

-👩🏽‍💻 A Software Engineer
+👩🏽‍💻 A Software Engineer<br/>
-🔭 A lifelong learner with a deep interest in Cybersecurity 🌱 Formally educated in Anthropology and Archaeology
+🔭 A lifelong learner with a deep interest in Cybersecurity<br/>
+🌱 Formally educated in Anthropology and Archaeology<br/>
-🚀 Currently learning AI
+🚀 Currently learning AI<br/>
-🧙🏾‍♀️ Finds joy in a great music, good meme, sudoku puzzles, fantasy books, and anime
+🧙🏾‍♀️ Finds joy in a great music, good meme, sudoku puzzles, fantasy books, and anime<br/>

 👾 Technologies